Converge Faster, Talk Less: Hessian-Informed Federated Zeroth-Order Optimization: Experiments

 \section{Experiments}

 \textbf{The Global Diagonal Hessian Approximation $H$.} We begin by training a simple CNN model on MNIST \citep{lecun1998gradient} to visualize the learned diagonal Hessian approximation $H$.
-To facilitate this, we established a 64-client FL environment where data was partitioned non-IID using a Dirichlet distribution ($\alpha=1$), assigning a unique subset to each client.
+We set up a 64-client FL environment where data was partitioned non-IID using a Dirichlet distribution ($\alpha=1$).
 Each communication round involved randomly sampling 8 clients for training.
 Evaluating the Hessian smoothing parameter $\nu$ revealed negligible impact on convergence and final accuracy (Fig.~\ref{fig:mnist-hessian}, left), demonstrating the algorithm's robustness to this hyperparameter.
 Furthermore, Fig.~\ref{fig:mnist-hessian} (right) plots each entry of the learned diagonal Hessian values at the end of training.
 While individual entries may appear stochastic, their overall distribution clearly exhibits a long-tail phenomenon.
 This observation aligns with the low effective rank assumption discussed in Sec.~\ref{subsec.hessian.assumption}.
 Although computing the exact Hessian is computationally prohibitive, the rapid convergence combined with this observed distribution suggests our strategy effectively approximates relevant Hessian structure.
+We design more experiments and provide more direct evidences in Appendix~\ref{app.diff.nu}.

-\textbf{{\alg} is Faster Than DeComFL in Small Model Training Tasks.} In Fig.~\ref{fig:mnist-hessian}, we evaluate {\alg} against the DeComFL baseline, another dimension-free communication FL algorithm.
-Crucially, the communication cost per round was held identical for both methods to ensure a fair comparison of algorithmic efficiency.
-Fig.~\ref{fig:mnist-hessian} illustrates that, under the same communication constraints, our approach achieves significantly faster convergence and reaches a superior final performance level compared to DeComFL.
-For this comparison, both algorithms were tuned using their optimal learning rates; more comparison experiment results are provided in Appendix \ref{app.extra_exp}.
+\textbf{{\alg} is Faster Than DeComFL in Small Model Training Tasks.} In Fig.~\ref{fig:mnist-hessian}, we evaluate {\alg} against another dimension-free communication FL method - DeComFL.
+Crucially, the communication cost per round are the same for both to ensure a fair comparison of algorithmic efficiency.
+Fig.~\ref{fig:mnist-hessian} shows that, under the same communication constraints, our {\alg} achieves significantly faster convergence and reaches a superior final performance level compared to DeComFL.
+For this comparison, both were tuned using their optimal learning rates.
+More comparison is provided in Appendix~\ref{app.extra_exp}.

+\textbf{LLM Fine-Tuning Task Setup:} Our FL system consists of 6 clients in total, and 2 clients are uniformly sampled in each round.
+To comprehensively evaluate {\alg}'s performance, we execute sentiment classification on SST-2 \citep{socher2013recursive}, question matching on QQP, and question answering on SQuAD \citep{rajpurkar2016squad}.
+We set $P=5$ for all ZO methods.